 Wild Yam has also been used traditionally for hundreds of years, even by Native Americans, for nausea and vomiting in pregnancy (NVP) and hyperemesis gravidarum.
 Hyperemesis gravidarum is extreme nausea and vomiting in pregnancy.

 Note: Do not use Wild Yam in pregnancy unless guided by a skilled herbalist or midwife.
-There is no established guidelines for using Wild Yam while breastfeeding.
+There are no established guidelines for using Wild Yam while breastfeeding.

 Traditional Chinese herbalists use Wild Yam to bring heat to a cold, stagnant uterus.
 They also use it to bring in more Chi (life force) to the body and entire female reproductive system.